Discourse on Comets: Galileo's interest in comets

 Three comets were seen in Europe in 1618.
 The first appeared in October, the second in mid-November, and the third and brightest at the end of November.
-After publishing Letters on Sunspots in 1613, Galileo had largely stopped working on telescopic astronomy and he was to publish nothing further based on the observation and recording of data for astronomical events.
+After publishing Letters on Sunspots in 1613, Galileo had largely stopped working on telescopic astronomy and published nothing further based on observing and recording astronomical events.
 In 1616 the heliocentric views of Copernicus were declared formally heretical and Galileo was warned by Cardinal Bellarmine to neither teach nor defend them.
 After this he was silent on astronomical matters for several years.
 However Virginio Cesarini wrote to him asking for his views on the 1618 comets, as did Archduke Leopold of Austria and Domenico Bonsi, who wrote to him that the court mathematicians of Louis XIII of France all wanted to know his opinion on the phenomenon.

 Galileo had not observed the comets as he was unwell in the autumn of 1618.
 However he learned that the Collegio Romano had held four lectures on the comets, respectively by a theologian, a mathematician, a philosopher and a rhetorician.
 The mathematician was Orazio Grassi, a pupil of Maelcote and Grienberger.
 Grassi argued that the absence of parallax meant that the comets must be very distant from the Earth, and he suggested that they existed beyond the Moon.
 Soon afterwards the lecture was published in Rome as an anonymous pamphlet entitled "De Tribus Cometis Anni MDCXVIII".

 In March 1619, Galileo received a letter from Giovanni Battista Rinuccini alerting him to the fact that some people outside the Jesuit order were claiming that Grassi's lecture on comets provided a definitive proof that Copernicus' ideas were wrong.
 The evident threat to Copernicus, whom Galileo could no longer defend, prompted him to attack the Tychonic ideas now popular among the Jesuits with particular force.

 Galileo received a copy of Grassi's lecture and was very angered by it.
 The notes he scribbled in the margin of his copy are full of insults - 'pezzo d'asinaccio' ('piece of utter stupidity'), 'bufolaccio' ('buffoon'), 'villan poltrone' ('wicked idiot'), 'balordone' ('bumbling idiot').
 He decided to respond to it through his friend Mario Guiducci, who wanted a topic for his planned address to the Accademia Fiorentina.
 Guiducci read the Discourse on Comets at the Accademia Fiorentina in May 1619 and it was published the next month.

 In public, Galileo insisted that Guiducci, and not he, was the author of the Discourse on Comets.
 Despite Galileo's public protestations, there is no doubt whatever that he was the main author of the Discourse on Comets.
 The manuscript is largely in Galileo's handwriting, and the sections in Guiducci's hand have been revised and corrected by Galileo.